 - 1. Requester publishes a harvest start message. - 2.
-Upon receiving the harvest message, a harvester: - (a) Makes the appropriate api calls. - (b) Extracts urls for web resources from the results. - (c) Writes the api calls to a warc. - 3.
-Upon completing the api harvest, the harvester: - (a) Publishes a web harvest message containing the extracted urls. - (b) Publishes a warc created message. - (c) Publishes a harvest status message with the status of completed success or completed failure.
+Upon receiving the harvest message, a harvester: - (a) Makes the appropriate api calls. - (b) Writes the api calls to a warc. - 3.
+Upon completing the api harvest, the harvester: - (a) Publishes a warc created message. - (b) Publishes a harvest status message with the status of completed success or completed failure.